Note: This article on recession preparation has been updated in light of the COVID-19 virus pandemic.

 - Can you reduce bills further by paying by direct debit and so qualifying for a discount?

 - Sell your expensive car or get out of your lease contract, and get something cheaper.
-Maybe a bike or in London an Oystercard.
+Maybe a bike or in London a public transport fetish.

 - Choose to rent somewhere a bit cheaper if you’re currently looking.
 If we do enter a recession then haggle even harder to reduce your monthly rent.